eastonmeth/eastonmeth/README.md

 ### **A Wee Bit About Myself 🙌**

-I am a grade 12 highschool student enrolled at Georgetown District Highscool 🏫
+I am a grade 12 highschool student enrolled at Georgetown District Highschool 🏫

 I am interested in and currently studying computer programming 👨‍💻